andyrdar/andyrdar.github.io/research.md

 * this list will be replaced by the toc
 {:toc .large-only}

+Before listing the experiences, talk about open-source, making science transparent and accessible.
+Alos perhaps highlight your publication!
+And a note saying See you at SfN 2024!

 ## [Undergraduate research with Dr. Brad Voytek]({{ site.baseurl }}/research/voytek)
 <em>University of Califronia, San Diego</em>
 {:.faded}